mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > “Shen Hsiu is our senior instructor and teaching transmitter...”

 Shen Hsiu was the head monk at that time.
-That person was pretty smart and sharp, that’s why the monks trusted him and considered him as the successor.
+That person was pretty smart and sharp, that’s why the other monks trusted him and considered him as the successor.

 > “...
 Certainly he should be the one to obtain it.
 It would be not only improper for us to compose a verse, but a waste of effort as well.”
 >
 > Hearing this, everyone put his mind to rest, and said, “Henceforth, we will rely on Master Shen Hsiu.
 Why vex ourselves writing verses?”

-*[He laughs.]* So other monks, they don’t want to make a verse and submit it to the teacher, because here is the great head monk there, regarded as the next successor.
-So even though the monks try to make a verse, it is useless.
+*[He laughs.]* So the other monks, they don’t want to make a verse and submit it to the teacher, because here is the great head monk there, regarded as the next successor.
+So even [if] the monks try to make a verse, it [would be] useless.

 So next,